cmstead/jsLearnerForms/docs-source/forms-source/form4-doc/pointOfSaleDataUtils/getProductCountBySale.md

 All three parts of the test that change.
 In the "Arrange" you will want to create the two transactions records.

-In the "Act" you will pass both of the transaction records to the `getProductCountBySale` function.
+In the "Act" you will pass both of the transaction records to the `getProductCountBySale` method.

 In the "Assert" you want to ensure the resulting object has those record quantities.